shiromabruno/crud_scanner/README.md

 # CRUD_Java

-This algorithm is a CRUD made in python that has the purpose of the four basic operations (creation, consultation, updating and destruction of data) used in relational databases (RDBMS).
+This algorithm is a CRUD made in Java that has the purpose of the four basic operations (creation, consultation, updating and destruction of data) used in relational databases (RDBMS).

 ## Requirements
 You will need to install the library below: